 Markets were said to be surprised about the choice of Kazuo Ueda as the new governor of the Bank of Japan.
-The announcement on 10 February appeared to lead to some strengthening of the yen and an increase in government bond yields.
-There is speculation that this will accelerate an end to Japan's yield curve control policy and could lead to an increase in interest rates.
+The announcement on 10 February led to some strengthening of the yen and an increase in government bond yields.
+There is speculation that this will accelerate an end to Japan's yield curve control policy and perhaps an increase in interest rates.

-As we discussed in our last note, as in other markets, rising global borrowing costs have, in some cases, led to a shift from growth to value investing early in 2022.
-This is despite the Bank of Japan pursuing a policy of keeping borrowing costs low as a way of stimulating economic demand.
+As we discussed in our last note, as in other markets, rising global borrowing costs appeared to trigger a shift from growth to value investing early in 2022, despite the Bank of Japan pursuing a policy of keeping borrowing costs low as a way of stimulating economic demand.

-This policy seemed to weigh on the currency and has possibly contributed to inflation gaining traction in the country, with rising prices of imported commodities exacerbated by the weak yen.
-Inflation has breached 4%, a 41-year high, and wages have been rising too, as it appears companies have struggled to re-hire the part-time employees that were laid off during the COVID lockdowns.
+That policy weighed on the currency and also appears to have allowed inflation to gain traction in the country, driven largely by rising prices of imported commodities, exacerbated by the weak yen.
+Inflation has breached 4%, a 41-year high, and wages have been rising too, as companies struggle to re-hire the part-time employees that were laid off during the COVID lockdowns.
 However, this is a slow process, and they remain below developed market comparators.